agu4004/lotustcg/deployment_package/MIGRATION_REPORT.md

 **Application Status**: ✅ PRODUCTION READY
 **Data Persistence**: ✅ ACTIVE

-The TCG Card Shop has been successfully migrated from in-memory storage to a robust PostgreSQL database backend.
+The Lotus TCG has been successfully migrated from in-memory storage to a robust PostgreSQL database backend.
 The application is now production-ready with full data persistence, transaction integrity, and scalability support.

 ---
 *Migration completed on: 2025-08-04*